sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 ### API Keys (If Needed)

 For live prices on crypto or options, add your CoinMarketCap or Polygon.io keys.
 These are required only if you plan to track cryptocurrencies or options contracts with real-time pricing.
+You can also decide to provide your own mechanism to fetch crypto and option prices in you app scripts code.
+In that case simply leave the `cmc_api_key` and `polygon_api_key` values empty.

 - **CoinMarketCap API Key**: Obtain a free or paid key from [CoinMarketCap](https://coinmarketcap.com/api/).
 Enter it in the designated field to enable crypto price fetching.
 - **Polygon.io Key**: For options pricing, subscribe to the "Options Starter" plan at [Polygon.io](https://polygon.io/options) and input your API key.